-Editor’s Note: This is the last of a four part, year-end series on the continual loss of Philadelphia’s epic architectural inheritance.
+Editor’s Note: This is the last of a four part, year-end series on the continued loss of Philadelphia’s epic architectural inheritance.
 Please also see Nathaniel Popkin’s reckoning for Philadelphia’s haphazard preservation apparatus “Still Trashing Ourselves” HERE, Peter Woodall’s photo-word essay on the Cramp Turret and Machine Shop, “Wish You Were Here” HERE, and “Demolished Buildings of 2011, Part One” HERE.

 Conkling-Armstrong Terra Cotta Co.